onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How do we design the system such that it produces the greatest truth?
 As a package?
 As a bible?
 As a self-modifying and improving (with a diff and notifications for changes to the different aspects and parameters)

+this is how we rebuild the web of trust - web - connections - interdependence - delegation - trust - accountability, reputation, skin in the game, incentives, game theory - list these words with intense/articulate tonality and give each of them time

 Desire as a service

 Lets co-create our collective mind virus